Fiskerton cum Morton

 Please contact either The Rev’d Phil or one of the churchwardens if you know of someone who needs a home visit, or whom you would like to be mentioned by name during our regular Sunday services.
 There is also a basket just inside the Church where requests for prayers can be written.

-The Church is open between approximately 9- 3pm from October to March, and for slightly longer periods during summer months.
+The Church is open between approximately 9- 5 pm during 'British summer time i.e ' from late March to late October.
 For access to the Church at other times, please contact a Churchwarden

 Charitable Giving: As part of our outreach, the St Denis' PCC selects various charities to support throughout the year, money for which is collected using both our 'CHANGE FOR GOOD' collection cans strategically placed around the village including in the Full Moon and Fiskerton Village Post Office, as well as the offertories over the Christmas period and Plough Sunday.

-Over the Christmas Period we will be supporting Framework, a local charity that provides support for homeless people in Nottinghamshire, and 'Bungoma Calling', a charity which supports the St Dorcas orphanage in Kenya, which Rev'd Phil has special links with.
+Over the Christmas Period we supported Framework, a local charity that provides support for homeless people in Nottinghamshire, and 'Bungoma Calling', a charity which supports the St Dorcas orphanage in Kenya, which Rev'd Phil has special links with.
 We have recently sent a cheque for £250 to each of these very worthwhile causes.
-Thanks to all for your generosity.

 In addition to an ongoing commitment to Bungoma Calling, over the coming months we will be supporting the Newark Women's Aid charity, both financially and via donation of non-perishable goods.
 A collection box for the latter can be found just inside the church door at St Denis, and all contributions are most welcome.